Confidential Paper Recycling

 For other confidential material, such as transparencies, microfiche or x-rays, view our list of data destruction companies below.
 Electronic media storage devices, including hard drives and tape drives, can be sent to the University Surplus Property for shredding ($3/hard drive, $0.50/video tape).

-For a high volumes of confidential materials (20 or more boxes) or for material that is overly contaminated, we recommend on-site collection or destruction using one of the contractors available in the Chapel Hill area (below).
+For a high volumes of confidential materials (20 or more boxes) or for material that is overly contaminated, we suggest on-site collection or destruction using one of the contractors available in the Chapel Hill area (below).